MicrosoftDocs/fabric-docs/docs/data-science/r-visualization.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 The R ecosystem offers multiple graphing libraries that come packed with many different features.
 By default, every Apache Spark Pool in [!INCLUDE [product-name](../includes/product-name.md)] contains a set of curated and popular open-source libraries.
-You can also add or manage additional libraries & versions by using the [!INCLUDE [product-name](../includes/product-name.md)]  library management capabilities.
+You can also add or manage extra libraries or versions by using the [!INCLUDE [product-name](../includes/product-name.md)]  library management capabilities.

 ## ggplot2
 The [ggplot2](https://ggplot2.tidyverse.org/) library is popular for data visualization and exploratory data analysis.